indiehd/docs/website-ui/CONTRIBUTING.md

+# Intro
+`This is an extension of` [This Documentation](home/CONTRIBUTING.md)

 # Contributing To The `website-ui` Repository

-The following is a set of rules for contributing to the [website-ui](https://github.com/indiehd/website-ui) repository on GitHub.
+The following documentation refers to anyone contributing to the [website-ui](https://github.com/indiehd/website-ui) repository on GitHub.

-These rules are considered when approving submitted contributions.
+All rules are considered when approving submitted contributions.

 ## Cloning This repository